lil-evil/smoldb/README.md

 ## Changelog
 You can see the full changelog [here](./changelog.md).

+### Breaking changes
+- **1.1.0** : changed default packer/unpacker from json to message pack.
+To migrate database to this version, you can :
+    - use `smoldb:export()` from the old version and transfer it to the new version with `smoldb:import(data)` from the newer version.
+    - set json.encode and json.decode as custom packer/unpacker in options.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.